floating-ui/floating-ui/README.md

 Visit our [project page](https://fezvrasta.github.io/popper.js) to see a lot of examples of what you can do with Popper.js!

+## Tooltip.js

+Since lot of users just need a simple way to integrate powerful tooltips in their projects, we created **Tooltip.js**.
+It's a small library that makes it easy to automatically create tooltips using as engine Popper.js.
+It's API is almost identical to the famous tooltip system of Bootstrap, in this way it will be easy to integrate it in your projects.

 ### Installation
 Popper.js is available on NPM and Bower: